 Continued tardiness is considered a disciplinary matter.
 Students can expect to receive a detention for every three unexcused tardies they accumulate.
-Additionally, one class absence will be assessed for every three tardies accumulated in a specific class in one semester.
-Tardies may only be excused if students have a legitimate reason to arrive late to school.
+Tardies may only be excused if students have a legitimate reason to arrive late to school or to a class.
 Most late arrivals (overslept, didn't leave the house in time, heavy traffic, bus running behind) are not excused.